 - Sweet onion – Vidalias if you can find them!
 (Swap green onions if you prefer.)

 - Tastefully Simple® Garlic Garlic Seasoning – This zesty seasoning removes the need for extra chopping.
 It offers a bold garlic flavor you can sprinkle out of a jar.
 (Swap Cajun seasoning if needed.)

-- Bell pepper – Green is traditional, but any color will work.
+- Green bell pepper – Green is traditional, but any color will work.

 - Celery – Also green. *wink*